manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 Propagation/Reconstruction
 **************************

-The classical way of working with holograms is to optically reconstruct them by shining light back through them.
-This has the mathematical effect of propagating the field stored in the hologram to some different plane.
-HoloPy generalizes this concept and allows you to numerically propagate any hologram or electric field to another point in space.
+Holograms are typically reconstructed optically by shining light back through them.
+This corresponds mathematically to propagating the field stored in the hologram to some different plane.
+HoloPy generalizes this concept and allows you to numerically propagate any hologram (or electric field to another position in space.

-Propagating and viewing the result takes 3 steps:
+Propagation and viewing the results requires the following steps:

 1. Import or calculate a hologram